 Strange Bleeding or Discharge

-If your dog has been diagnosed with cancer and is currently being treated for it, then any type of unexpected bleeding should be reported immediately to your vet who will adjust their medication accordingly.
+If your dog has been diagnosed with cancer and is currently being treated for it, then any type of unexpected bleeding should be reported immediately to your vet, who will adjust their medication accordingly.

 Take a Deep Breath

 We hope you’re feeling more informed about what to look for in your dog.
 We know how scary it can be when your furry pal is showing signs of cancer, but remember that they are not alone.
 There are plenty of other pups who have been through this experience with their owners and survived.
-Just remember that if your dog is showing any of the symptoms listed above, take them to a vet immediately so they can get checked out!
+Just remember that if your dog is showing any of the symptoms listed above, take them to the vet immediately so they can get checked out!